recursivezero/abcd/src/content/blog/technology-used.md

 ---
-title: "Project Technology Stack Documentation"
+title: "The tech stack that we preferred"
-description: "The tech stack we work with and why we choose it."
+description: "The tech stack that we work with and why we choose it ? "
 image: "/assets/images/blog/blog-1.png"
 publishDate: "24 December 2024"
 ---